hegde95/RLColab/README.md

 Step 1: Clone this repo

-Step 2: Add the lib and checkpoints folder to your Google Drive
+Step 2: Add the lib and checkpoints folder to a folder on your Google Drive

 Step 3: Configure as needed and run the CoLab Notebook